 We jumped to a highly recommended place called Rodney’s for bloody Mary’s.
 I mean, Caesars… they use clamato juice and therefore their bloodies are called something different.
 We spent a good two hours there, quizzing the oyster boys and enjoying ourselves at the bar.
 Our bartender, Joel, even shredded fresh horseradish for us – divine!

-Megan texted and said she’s finally made it so we paid our bills and hightailed it out of there.
-We hiked back to the apartment, found Megan, and lounged for awhile at home.
+Megan made it so we paid and left.
+We hiked back to the apartment, and lounged for awhile at home.
 Dinner took place around 9:30pm at Tap & Barrel.
-I was too full from the day, but everything the girls had looked amazing and made me promise I would experience the spot at some point.

 Tomorrow is Friday.
 A new day in ‘Couve